gary-rowe/multibit-merchant/mbm-clients/curl/readme.txt

 ===================

 This provides a set of cURL commands that work against the MBM RESTful API.
-To get them to work you will need to run up a copy of MBM using mvn clean jetty:run.
+To get them to work you will need to run up a copy of MBM using instructions detailed in the MBM module readme.txt.

 A useful tutorial for cURL is available here: http://curl.haxx.se/docs/httpscripting.html